 The built-in Windows Remote Desktop client (

 mstsc.exe) allows you to save the username and password used to connect to the remote computer.
-Using a saved RDP credentials, the user doesn’t need to enter the password each time to connect to the Remote Desktop.
-In this article, we will look at how to configure saved credentials for your RDP connections in Windows 10, Windows Server 2012 R2/2016 and what to do if passwords are not saved in spite of all settings (each time the remote system prompts you for password).
+Thanks to this, the user doesn’t need to enter a password each time to connect to a known Remote Desktop host.
+In this article, we’ll look at how to allow using saved credentials for RDP connections in Windows, and what to do if users cannot use saved passwords for Remote Desktop connections (the password is requested every time)

 By default, Windows allows users to save their passwords for RDP connections.
-To do it, a user must enter the name of the RDP computer, the username and check the box “Allow me to save credentials” in the RDP client window.
-After a user has clicked the “Connect” button, the RDP server asks for the password and the computer saves it to Windows Credential Manager (not to the .RDP file).
+To do it, a user must enter the name of the RDP computer, the username and check the box “Allow me to save credentials” in the Remote Desktop Connection (mstsc.exe) client window.
+After a user has clicked the “Connect” button, the RDP server asks for the password and the Windows saves it to the Credential Manager (not to the .RDP file).

-As a result, the next time you connect to an RDP server using the same username, the password will be automatically taken from the Credential Manager and used for RDP authentication.
+The next time you connect to a remote RDP host under the same user, the client will automatically get the saved password from the Windows Credential Manager and use it for RDP authentication.

-As you can see, if there is a saved password for this computer, the following message appears in the RDP client window:
+If there is a saved password for this computer, the following message will appear in the RDP client window:

 Saved credentials will be used to connect to this computer.
 You can edit or delete these credentials.

-If you connect from a domain computer to a computer/server in another domain or a workgroup, by default Windows doesn’t allows a user to use a saved credentials for the RDP connection.
-Despite the fact that the RDP connection password is saved in the Credentials Manager, the system won’t use it requiring the user to prompt the password.
+By default, Windows doesn’t allow a user to use a saved RDP password (credentials) to connect from a computer joined to an Active Directory domain to a host that is in another domain or workgroup.
+Although the connection password is stored in Credentials Manager, Windows does not allow it to be used and requires the user to enter the password each time.
 Also, Windows prevents you from using the saved RDP password if you connect with your local account instead of your domain one.

 In this case, if you try to connect using the saved RDP password, this error message appears: